 These tips and resources about connecting with others and finding supportive spaces may be helpful to you as you map out your community:

-Having a community of support is an important way to care for your well-being.
+Having a community of support can be a helpful way to care for your well-being.
 While support networks can take time to build and might change over time, there are benefits to having people and spaces you can connect with for help.
-Remember that you’re never alone and there are people that care about you.